flythereddflagg/flythereddflagg.github.io/python_book/docs/11-Input-and-Output.md

 You may have heard of the game [Mad Libs](http://www.madlibs.com).
 This is a similar concept that you will implement yourself.

 The rules of the game are simple.
-Take a short story like the following:
+Take a short story such as the following:

 *Jake and John went fishing.
 While in the boat, Jake got a bite on his line and pulled up the biggest fish either of the men had ever seen.
 John exclaimed, "Now that is a fish!"
 The men took it home and made fish and chips.*